Elections in Georgia (U.S. state): Current status

 The current Governor of Georgia is Brian Kemp, who was elected as a Republican in 2018.
-The Lieutenant Governor is Geoff Duncan.
+The Lieutenant Governor is Burt Jones.
 Other elected state executive officials include Secretary of State Brad Raffensperger, Attorney General Chris Carr, Commissioner of Insurance Jim Beck, and Superintendent of Schools Richard Woods.

 The Georgia General Assembly has been controlled by the Republicans since 2004.
-They have majorities over the Democrats in both the Senate and House of Representatives by margins of 35 to 21 and 105 to 75 respectively as of 2019.
-In congressional elections, until the 2021 runoffs, Georgia was represented in the U.S. Senate by David Perdue and Kelly Loeffler, both Republicans, with Loeffler having been appointed by Governor Brian Kemp after Johnny Isakson announced his retirement in 2019.
-The state also sends 14 members to the U.S. House of Representatives, which in 2019 included 9 Republicans and 5 Democrats.
+They have majorities over the Democrats in both the Senate and House of Representatives by margins of 33 to 23 and 101 to 78 respectively as of 2023.
+In congressional elections.
+The state also sends 14 members to the U.S. House of Representatives.